-The Tether app runs on iOS and Android devices like smartphones and tablets.
+The Tether app runs on iOS and Android devices, such as smartphones and tablets.

-1. Open the Apple App Store or Google Play and search the key word "TP-Link Tether" or simply scan the QR code to download and install the app.
+1. Launch the Apple App Store or Google Play store and search "TP-Link Tether" or simply scan the QR code to download and install the app.